On this Page:

 It is surrounded by stone age sites - see if you can spot the Neolithic burial mound and the remains of the WWI practice trenches - yes I know they aren't stone age.

 There is an incredible view from an easily reachable clearing above the Cross.
 (Car park with short, level walk .)
-The viewing point has several informative picture boards about the history of the area.
+The viewing point did have several informative picture boards about the history of the area but regretably these have now been removed.
 (Note you can't see the Cross from here)

 From Princes Risborough town centre roundabout take Brimmers Road.
 At the hill top turn left along